rayhannr/uncleroy/src/pages/blog/begin-again.md

 ## Second phase: College

 I paused my blogging activities during my final year of junior high school, only to begin again once I entered college.
-In my freshman year, I took on the role of a social media administrator.
+In my freshman year, I took on the role of a social media admin.
 The content was primarily provided by other team members or obtained from third-party sources.
 My responsibility was to post this content using our own poster designs.

 The role of a social media admin inspired me to share my own written content.
 Initially, I chose to publish them on LINE, as it was widely popular among high school and college students at the time.
-LINE, known primarily as a chat app, offered a variety of funny stickers and included a feeds feature, which, at the time of writing, is called LINE VOOM.
+LINE, known primarily as a chat app, offered a feed feature, which, at the time of writing, is called LINE VOOM.

 After repeatedly publishing my own writings, I eventually decided to transition to a blog format.
 I opted for WordPress, as it was the platform I was most comfortable and familiar with.